DariaVoo/-Kotlin/README.md

 # Design-Patterns-Kotlin
-Design Patterns implemented in Kotlin.
+Design Patterns(GoF) implemented in Kotlin.

 ## Table of Contents